JeliHacker/leetcode-streak/README.md

 # leetcode-streak
-Calculate your Leetcode streak and put it on your Github README
+Calculate your Leetcode streak and put it on your Github README.